baudevs/baudevs-oss-monorepo/libs/bauLogHero/README.md

 # BauLogHero

 A powerful and flexible logging library for both Node.js and browser environments, featuring built-in intelligent log analysis.
+Built with modern ES2024 features and best practices.

 ## Features